-For non-optional modules e.g. single discipline portfolios, where some techniques are not performed in the laboratory the candidate is still expected to be able to demonstrate knowledge and understanding, if not the practical competence.
-All optional modules are required to be demonstrated practically in the candidates laboratory/rotation.

-If a new version of the portfolio is introduced this will trigger an expiry limit of three years on any superseded version of a portfolio.
-Candidates will therefore be expected to submit an application for examination within three years from the date a new version is introduced.

-When new versions of a portfolio are introduced this will be communicated in the Biomedical Scientist, on the IBMS website, on social media and through the specialist portfolio platform in use.
+- 4.10 If some techniques are not performed in the laboratory the candidate is still expected to be able to demonstrate knowledge and understanding, if not the practical competence. - 4.11 If a new version of the portfolio is introduced this will trigger an expiry limit of three years on any superseded version of a portfolio.
+Candidates will therefore be expected to submit an application for examination within three years from the date a new version is introduced. - 4.12 When new versions of a portfolio are introduced this will be communicated in the Biomedical Scientist, on the IBMS website and via email to training officers and candidates.
 It is the responsibility of the training officer and candidate to ensure the application for examination is submitted within the required timeframe.
-Extensions will only be considered if there are mitigating circumstances that prevented completion of training.

-If an individual changes employment whilst completing the Specialist Portfolio and is able to transfer to another approved laboratory their portfolio is transferrable.
+Extensions will only be considered if there are mitigating circumstances that prevented completion of training. - 4.13 If an individual changes employment whilst completing the Specialist Portfolio and is able to transfer to another approved laboratory their portfolio is transferrable.
 However the laboratory which applies for the external examination is responsible for ensuring the candidate has completed all the modules and evidence requirements.
 The laboratory may therefore, wish to re-assess the individual's competence and/or require certain pieces of evidence to be re-submitted.
-In these circumstances any relevant sections of the portfolio already completed in the previous laboratory must be countersigned by the responsible trainer in the new laboratory
+In these circumstances any relevant sections of the portfolio already completed in the previous laboratory must be countersigned by the responsible trainer in the new laboratory.

-LABORATORY BASED TRAINING
+5. LABORATORY BASED TRAINING

-The IBMS Specialist Portfolio can only be completed in laboratories which hold IBMS approval for postregistration training specific to the portfolio being undertaken.
-In-service training and assessment must demonstrate good scientific practice, based on the learning outcomes in the stated modules, to meet the requirements of the external examination process.
+- 5.1.
+The IBMS Specialist Portfolio can only be completed in laboratories which hold IBMS approval for post-registration training.
+In-service training and assessment must demonstrate good scientific practice, based on the knowledge and competence in the stated procedures, to meet the requirements of the external examination process. - 5.2.
 Information on how to achieve IBMS laboratory training approval can be found in the training guidance documentation available on the Institute website.
 Approval is granted on the basis of the laboratory demonstrating they meet the IBMS standards for post-registration training and there are sufficient resources in place to support the candidates training for the duration of the training programme (submitted as part of the training approval documentation).